 Managing a 175,000-square-foot home would be quite a daunting task.
 However, the Vanderbilts had 30-35 domestic servants to help them.

-The house was technologically advanced for its time.
+For a house built in the late 1800s, the home was technologically advanced.
 In addition to having running hot water, an indoor swimming pool, and a bowling alley, the home had an internal calling system (pictured below).
-When it was being used, the little flags would go up to indicate where the "call" originated.
+When it was being used, the little flags would go up to indicate where the “call” originated.

 The home also had early refrigeration.
 Here is one of the smaller refrigerators: